AleidvdZ/Module_5_Pymaceuticals/README.md

 5/26
 Selecting all items in a column based on a specific value https://www.statology.org/pandas-select-rows-based-on-column-values/
 Calculating stats used previous assignments, no outside resources

+5/28
+Worked on summary table - no issue